Ribbon-cutting for group home destroyed by fire

 Several appointments were announced to the Statewide Independent Living Council. the council Harvey was also appointed to the Statewide Independent Living Council, replacing Nichole Meyer.
 Haley Kimmet Minneapolis, replacing Joshua Berg.
 Robyn Block of Good Thunder replaces Nancy Yaklich.
-Joan Werner of Vadnais Heights replaces Tammie Carlson.
+Joani Werner of Vadnais Heights replaces Tammie Carlson.

 Edward Lecher of St. Paul replaces Annette Toews as the State Services for the Blind member.
 Larry Lura of Minneapolis was reappointed.

 The Statewide Independent Living Council monitors, reviews, and evaluates the State Plan for Independent Living.
 The council also coordinates with other entities to provide long-term community-based services and supports and works collaboratively with the Centers for Independent Living to create, monitor, review and evaluate the state plan.
 MNSILC coordinates activities with other entities in the state that provide services similar or complementary to independent living services.